 We’ve got your trees covered with burlap squares for root balls and plant liners and burlap tree wrap for protecting saplings.
-Store your harvest in mesh and woven polypropylene bags, replace old screens with insect and pet screen from Phifer, tie and train plants with jute twine, or secure fencing with hog rings.
+Store your harvest in mesh and woven polypropylene bags, replace old screens with insect and pet screen from Phifer, or tie and train plants with jute twine.

 We’ve got all the basic fabrics for set design including canvas, burlap, and muslin.
 Our selection offers many different fabrics for stage backdrops and curtains including flame retardant fabrics like Duvetyn and Commando Cloth.
 Use theatrical scrim for stage lighting effects and crinoline and buckram for costumes.

 Don’t forget the theater supplies!
 We have Rust-Oleum spray paint for making sets, fabric dyes for backdrops and garments, boning for period costumes, and more.